Photo by Adobe Stock/imacture

 More recent research by the same group of scientists found that dogs respond emotionally to the tail-wagging bias of other dogs.
 The scientists analyzed the behavior and cardiac activity (a rough measure of calmness or anxiety) of a group of dogs watching images of other dogs wagging.
 Dogs consistently showed more pronounced emotional reactions to and were stressed by left-wagging tails.

-Photo from Adobe Stock/motionshooter
+Photo by Adobe Stock/motionshooter

 What if a dog loses their tail?
 Stanley Coren tells a story about a dog whose tail had to be amputated after an unfortunate dog-motorcycle collision.
 Other dogs seemed unable to understand what she was trying to communicate.
 Marc’s friend, Marisa Ware, told him the story of her dog, Echo, who lost her tail in an accident.
 After the loss, Echo changed the way she communicated with dogs and people by using her body and ears to compensate for the loss of her tail.
 Tailless Echo now relies more heavily on her ears to express her feelings.
 When she is excited to see someone, she puts her ears very far back and will almost wiggle them.
 She also has developed a kind of “hop-wiggle,” taking a little hop and wiggling her butt very quickly if she is excited to see someone.
 Echo never did the “hop-wiggle” before losing her tail.